Arthur Dorrien-Smith: Career

 Dorrien-Smith was educated at Eton College.

 He was commissioned a second lieutenant in the Rifle Brigade on 4 May 1898, and promoted to lieutenant on 3 February 1900.
 On the outbreak of the Second Boer War, his battalion was sent to South Africa, and he was mentioned in dispatches, and received the Distinguished Service Order (DSO) for his services during the war.
 He was promoted to captain on 22 January 1902.
 Following the end of hostilities in June 1902, he left Cape Town for England and returned to Southampton in early August.
+He was back with his battalion from January 1903.
 In 1904-5 he was an extra Aide-de-camp to Henry Northcote, 1st Baron Northcote, Governor-General of Australia, and retired in 1906, joining the Special Reserve.
 In the First World War he was Major, 6th Battalion (Reserve) Rifle Brigade, 1914; Brigade Major 17th Infantry Brigade, 1914–17; On the Staff 59th Division and 8th Corps, 1917–18.

 On the death of his father in 1918, he succeeded as Lord Proprietor of the Isles of Scilly, a position he held until 1920 when the lease for the majority of the Isles of Scilly was handed back to the Duchy of Cornwall, Dorrien-Smith retaining control only over Tresco.

 He continued the work of his father and developed Tresco Abbey Gardens making many trips to South Africa looking for suitable trees and plants.
 He went on the 1907 Sub-Antarctic Islands Scientific Expedition, which had as its primary object magnetic observation in the Auckland and Campbell Islands.
 Following the expedition he travelled widely in New Zealand, as well as making a shorter visit to Australia.
 In 1909 he again visited Australia, New Zealand and the Chatham Islands, and had a total collection of plants and seeds of about 2280 specimens.
 He was awarded the Victoria Medal of Honour by the Royal Horticultural Society in 1944.

 He was appointed a Justice of the Peace for Cornwall, and on 31 January 1938, Deputy Lieutenant for Cornwall.
 He was a Fellow of the Linnean Society of London.